 Pros Cons The local MIT KDC serves as a shield for the central Active Directory from the many hosts and services in a CDH cluster.
 Service restarts in a large cluster create many simultaneous authentication requests.
-If Active Directory is unable to handle the spike in load, then the cluster can effectively cause a distributed denial of service (DDOS) attack. for the cluster.
+If Active Directory is unable to handle the spike in load, then the cluster can effectively cause a distributed denial of service (DDOS) attack.
+The local MIT KDC can be a single point of failure (SPOF) for the cluster.
 Replicated KDCs can be configured for high-availability.